 Although celebrated as New Zealand's ‘adventure capital’ Queenstown offers far more than a fast paced action-packed holiday.
 Settled on the shores of Lake Wakatipu beneath a soaring panorama of the Remarkables Mountain Range, this alpine town is surrounded by a plethora of historic, gastronomic and scenic wonders.
 Head down the Gibbston valley wine trail to sample some of the region’s best Pinot or catch a ride on the 100 year old Steamship - the TSS Earnslaw - to Walter Peak Station for dinner and a farm tour.
 Browse the waterfront cafes and have lunch at Michelin star chef Josh Emett's ‘Rata.’
 Check out nearby historic Arrowtown and enhance your experience with a four wheel drive trip to Macetown.
 Take a leisurely lakeside stroll or ride the gondola for breathtaking views.
 Venture further afield into the Fiordland National Park or head over the Crown Range to Wanaka.
 Drive through Lord Of The Rings country - or for the really fanatic, jump aboard one of many dedicated LOTR tours.
 And after all of that - if you do really want the adrenaline rush Queenstown is known for, take your pick from the Shotover Jet, Nevis Bungy, Canyon Swing, Zipline, Luge or White Water rafting.

 Shotover Jet is the only company permitted to operate in the Shotover River Canyons.
 It's a thrilling ride!
 Skim past rocky outcrops at close range in your Shotover Jet 'Big Red', as you twist and turn through the narrow canyons at breath taking speeds.
 And a major highlight - Hold tight for the world famous Shotover Jet full 360 degree spins!

-Hop aboard the Skyline Gondola - the steepest cable car lift in the Southern hemisphere - and take in the awe-inspiring views of this spectacular landscape.
-Sit back and relax as you enjoy panoramic views of The Remarkables, Walter Peak, Cecil Peak and Coronet Peak - one of Queenstown's Ski field.
+Hop aboard the Skyline Gondola - the steepest cable car lift in the Southern hemisphere!
+From which you can take in the awe-inspiring views of this spectacular landscape.
+Sit back and relax as you enjoy panoramic views of The Remarkables, Walter Peak, Cecil Peak, Coronet Peak and the magnificent Lake Wakatipu.